 Fund expenses are more than just the price you pay to invest.
 When you get right down to it, they're a part of the fund itself, a feature of the product you're buying.
 How could it be otherwise?
 Expenses have a direct impact on the fund's relative and absolute performance, and simply put, to the extent that they're lower, your fund is likely to do better.

 It's also more likely to make the grade as a Champ.
 To be sure, no single attribute -- price tag included -- is sufficient to secure that status.
-But if I had to choose only one data point to consider before making a call as to whether a fund is likely to beat the market over time, the expense ratio is the first place I'd look.
+But if I had to choose only one data point to consider before judging whether a fund is likely to beat the market over time, the expense ratio is the first place I'd look.
+And if you'd like to see the market-beating funds I've dug up, click here to grab a Champion Funds free pass.

 This article was originally published on April 20, 2004.
 It has been updated.